User-controlled wallets to make Web3 unseen

 zkLogin is a Sui primitive that allows users to transact on Sui using the OAuth login flows they're familiar with, eliminating the friction of handling cryptographic keys or remembering mnemonics. zkLogin can be thought of as a two-factor authentication scheme, since sending a transaction requires both a credential from a recent OAuth login and a salt managed by someone other than the OAuth provider (in this case, Shinami).
 To learn more, see the Sui Foundation's zkLogin doc..

 You'll find API endpoints and key usage notes below.
-If you ever need help with an integration question, you can reach out to us.
+If you ever need help you can reach out to us.

 Use Cases